 ice cream machine, ice cream container, scoop, candy thermometer, sieve, immersion blender (or regular blender).

-step-by-step durian ice cream instructions
+Step-by-step durian ice cream instructions

-make the custard base
+Make the custard base

 - In a small bowl, whisk together the egg yolks and sugar until smooth and pale yellow (about 30 seconds).